 Beyond the general technical issues of optical amplifiers, ultrafast devices meet a number of additional challenges:

 - Particularly for high-energy systems, the amplifier gain must be huge.
-In the example discussed above, a gain as high as 70 dB is needed.
+As shown in the examples discussed above, a gain of many tens of decibels is often needed.
 As single-pass amplifiers are limited in terms of gain, multipass arrangements are frequently used.
 Very high gain is possible with regenerative amplifiers.
-Also, it is common to use multiple amplifier stages (→ amplifier chains), where the first stages provide a high gain while the last ones are optimized for high pulse energies and efficient energy extraction.
+Also, it is common to use multiple amplifier stages (→ amplifier chains).
+For example, one may use a regenerative amplifier plus one or two multipass amplifiers.
+The last stages are optimized for high pulse energies and efficient energy extraction.

 - Ultrashort pulses have some significant optical bandwidth, which can be reduced by the effect of gain narrowing in an amplifier, so that the amplified pulses become longer.
 For pulse durations below a few tens of femtoseconds, ultrabroadband amplifiers are required.
 Note that gain narrowing is particularly important in high-gain systems.